Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories

-Second, non-partisan organizations have taken up manual fact-checking to verify the accuracy of information provided in individual news articles (e.g., Snopes, Politifact, Factcheck.org) in the hope that others can use the fact-checks to stop belief in, and the spread of, misinformation.
-However, labeling individual articles as misinformation is also insufficient as social media users often share without considering the content's veracity \citep{pennycook2021shifting}.
-Moreover, resources for fact-checking individual articles and claims within articles are limited \citep{guo2022survey} and scholars have found mixed results of debunking misinformation by posting fact-check links \citep{mosleh2021perverse}.
+In addition to labeling publishing domains, non-partisan organizations have also taken up manual fact-checking to verify the accuracy of information provided in individual news articles (e.g., Snopes, Politifact, Factcheck.org) in the hope that others can use the fact checks to correct false beliefs and prevent the spread of misinformation.
+However, labeling individual articles as misinformation is also insufficient because fact checks are often published well after the spread of fake news.
+Further, social media users often share without considering the content's veracity \citep{pennycook2021shifting}.
+Resources for fact-checking individual articles and claims within articles are also limited \citep{guo2022survey}, and scholars have found mixed results in debunking misinformation by posting fact-check links \citep{mosleh2021perverse}.

-Third, non-partisan organizations and researchers have begun identifying individuals with the highest propensity to share fake-news.
-Based at the Poynter Institute, Politifact offers scorecards of politicians based on the accuracy of their statements across media.
-Similarly, some researchers have focused on social media users' socio-demographics, motivations, and personalities, aiming to characterize and identify those most likely to engage in misinformation propagation.
-Using both surveys and automated text analysis of the misinformation-promoting posts shared, some consistent findings are that fake-news sharers are more likely to be male, older, have conservative leanings, and rely on emotions.
-However, using surveys and automated text analyses of misinformation-promoting posts is limiting.
-Whereas surveys must rely on the assumption that sharing intentions reflect actual sharing behaviors, automated text analyses on misinformation-promoting posts likely have insufficient data to assess emotions and personality traits at the individual level.
+In another attempt to stem the spread of misinformation, non-partisan organizations, and researchers have started identifying individuals with the highest propensity to create or share fake news based on the idea that such identification is necessary to target mitigation efforts appropriately.
+For example, Politifact offers politicians scorecards based on the accuracy of their statements across media.
+Similarly, organizations such as the Center for Countering Digital Hate and Avaaz.org have published lists of the top fake news publishers in domains such as climate change.
+Rather than relying on publishers, researchers have focused on the socio-demographics, motivation, and personality of social media users to characterize and identify those most likely to engage in misinformation propagation \citep[e.g.,][]{arin2023ability, grinberg2019fake, kim2019says, lazer2018science, pennycook2020fighting, osmundsen2021partisan, shu2018understanding, jun2022social}.
+Using surveys and automated text analysis of the fake-news posts shared, this research generally finds that fake-news sharers are more likely to be male, older, have conservative leanings, and rely on emotions.
+However, using surveys and text analyses of fake-news sharing posts, can be limiting.
+Surveys rely on the assumption that sharing intentions reflect actual sharing behaviors, and automated text analyses on fake-news sharing posts often have insufficient accompanying text.